dmerejkowsky/blog/content/pages/contact.md

 Comments on this blog are powered by [isso](https://posativ.org/isso/).
 Here are a few things you need to know:

 * Your comments are stored (hopefully safely) on my server.
-I make daily backups.
+I make regular backups.
-* Sorry, you can't see them if you choose to block `javascript`.
+* Sorry, you can't see them if you choose to block JavaScript.
 (This has the nice effect of greatly reducing spam, without using CAPTCHAs)
 * When you leave a comment, you have the choice to fill the 'e-mail' field.
   I won't share it with anyone, and I'll use it to contact you directly if